most violent video games

 The top-down view of the game was kind of a deal breaker for me, but overall, the game serves its purpose as a brutally violent game.

-9. Batman Arkham Series
+12. Batman Arkham Series

 batman arkham

-The melee combat system in Batman Arkham games are still unmatched to this day.
+The melee combat system in Batman Arkham games is still unmatched to this day.
 You can truly feel the impact of each punch and kick in this game.
 Plus, you get to be Batman!

 Batman Arkham bundle goes on sale all the time.
 Grab it and play the entire series.

-10. Cyberpunk 2077
+13. Cyberpunk 2077

 cyberpunk 2077 smart weapons